Spring Vendor FAQ

 When are vendor applications due?

 I missed the deadline.
 Can I still apply?
 No applications will be accepted after the deadline.
-You may, however, apply to be a vendor of the Fall festival or the Spring festival for the next year.
+No exceptions.

 How will I be notified if I am accepted?
 You will be notified via the email you provided when you applied.

 When am I notified of when I am accepted?
 All vendors will be notified no later than March 1.

 When are vendor hours?
 Street Fair vendors (those who are set up on Hay St., Person St. and all side streets) should expect to be open to the public on Saturday, noon - 6 p.m. and Sunday, noon - 6 p.m.
 Food vendors should expect to load in Friday and be open event hours Friday (5 p.m. to 11 p.m.), Saturday (Noon to 11 p.m.), and Sunday (Noon to 11 p.m.).

 When can I apply?
 Applications for Spring are posted every October 1.

 Is there an application fee?
 Yes, there is a $25 non refundable processing fee.
 This fee cannot be used toward your booth fee if you are accepted.

 Do you already have a ________ vendor?
 No!
 We only begin accepting vendors AFTER the deadline has passed.
 No previous vendors are guaranteed a spot and everyone is judged on the application that goes before the vendor selection committee during the current year.

 Can I choose my location?
 No. However, our vendor committee considers any information you put on your application concerning location.